Radiotherapy for stomach cancer

 - eat a healthy diet and drink plenty of fluids

-- ask others for help with everyday jobs.
+- ask others for help with everyday jobs, if you have friends or family members who can support you.

 After treatment finishes, you may continue to feel tired for weeks or months.
 If it does not get better, tell your cancer doctor or specialist nurse.